top of page

 Business Objective

-Modernize the legacy system to streamline data-heavy workflows, cut unnecessary pop-ups and clicks, remove redundant steps, and boost production efficiency while enhancing employee satisfaction.
+Modernize the legacy system to streamline data-heavy workflows, cut unnecessary pop-ups and clicks, remove redundant steps, and boost overall production efficiency.

 One of the core problem statement